MilanSkocic/codata/README.md

 `codata` is a (Modern) Fortran library providing the codata constants 2010, 2014 and 2018.
 It also provides a API for the C language.
-The raw codata from http://physics.nist.gov/constants are converted into an Fortran module.
+The raw codata from http://physics.nist.gov/constants are parsed line by line where the columns name, value, uncertainty and unit are formatted to be conform to Fortran double precision.
+The formatted (as strings) names, values, uncertainties and units are then inserted in a derived type in the generated Fortran module.

 The generated Fortran module is then compiled (f2008+) into a shared and a static library `libcodata` with the Fortran and C headers.
 The static and shared libraries can be installed in order to be included in Fortran or C programs.

 The compilation was tested on Linux (Debian), MacOS, Windows (MSYS2).